 When selecting the virtualization environment, consider the following:

-VirtualBox is commonly used together with Vagrant as a laptop virtualization solution, resulting in wider variety of prepackaged boxes (Arista vEOS, Cisco Nexus 9300v, Cumulus VX, Juniper vSRX).
+VirtualBox is commonly used together with Vagrant as a laptop virtualization solution, resulting in a wider variety of prepackaged boxes (Arista vEOS, Cisco Nexus 9300v, Cumulus VX, Juniper vSRX).
 The downsides:

 Slow lab setup due to serial provisioning;